Spring flowers

 is a tiny pool of open water where

-a pair of swams swims in decreasing circles for hours as day and light also decline.
+a pair of swans paddle in convergent orbits for hours as day and light also decline.
 Whence this puddle?
 Perhaps a stable channeling or vorticity in the steady wind keeps the surface agitated at that spot.
-Perhaps an underground spring, as some allege to feed the pond; or the pumping action of presure changes across its length.
-Perhaps the birds themselves provide enough motion to prevent overgrowth.
+Perhaps an underground spring, as some allege to feed the pond; or the pumping action of pressure changes across its length.
+Perhaps the birds themselves provide enough motion to prevent gelation.

 The swans dip, swallow and preen, as swans are wont to do.
 Mostly, they keep their heads down; wind chill in these conditions may be more of a problem than the relatively balmy and more-or-less invariant 55° water.
 But a little after the time of (unnoticeable) sunset, temperature and wind conspire to close the diner completely, and they flee—perhaps to the river, where there will be open water in far deeper chills than this.